rayvn-42/RAPL/README.md

 ### Showcase

-This is a screenshot from inside VSCode of the example code.
-The syntax highlighting is part of an extension that is still under development and not ready for release:
+This is a screenshot from inside VSCode of the example code:

 ![VSCode Screenshot](Screenshots/Example_code_vscode)

+The syntax highlighting is part of an extension that is still under development and not ready for release.

 ---

 ### Command Descriptions

-For a full list of commands, refer to the `Commands.md` file in the repository.
+For a full list of commands, refer to the [Commands](Commands.md) file in the repository.
 Below are some key commands:

-- **DEF**: Defines a non-constant variable.
+- **let**: Defines a non-constant variable.
-- **FUNC**: Declares a function.
+- **def**: Declares a function.
-- **FOR/WHILE**: Loops through code blocks.
+- **for/while**: Loops through code blocks.
-- **IF/ELIF/ELSE**: Conditional logic.
+- **if/elif/else**: Conditional logic.
-- **RETURN**: Exits a function with an optional return value.
+- **return**: Exits a function with an optional return value.

 For the complete list and detailed descriptions, check the `Commands.md` file in the repository.